KWangechi/solutech_code_challenge/README.md

 # solutech_code_challenge
 Code Challenge for a Laravel+Vue JS Developer

-The project is in the master branch
+The solution is in the master branch